 Centralized Assessment Team and Psychiatric Evaluation and Response Team (CAT/PERT): This program includes two types of services.
-The first is a Centralized Assessment Team (CAT) that provides mobile response, including mental health evaluations/assessment, for Adults aged 18 years or older who are experiencing a mental health crisis.
-The focus of the program is to reduce inpatient hospitalization, avoid unnecessary incarceration, and reduce reliance on hospital emergency rooms.
-The second service is a Psychiatric Evaluation and Response Team (PERT) is a partnership with law enforcement, which includes designated police officers and mental health staff that respond to calls from officers in the field.
+The first is a Centralized Assessment Team (CAT) that provides mobile response, including mental health evaluations/assessment for Adults aged 18 years or older who are experiencing a mental health crisis.
+The focus of the program is to avoid unnecessary inpatient hospitalization or incarceration, and reduce reliance on hospital emergency rooms.
+The program also provides resource referral and follow-up services to ensure linkage to ongoing services.
+The second service, a Psychiatric Evaluation and Response Team (PERT), is a partnership with law enforcement, which includes designated police officers and mental health staff that respond to calls from officers in the field.
 Mental health consultations are provided for individuals in an apparent mental health crisis.

-Adult Crisis Residential Services: The program emulates a home-like environment in which intensive and structured psychosocial recovery services are offered 24 hours a day, 7 days a week.
-The program provides assessment and treatment services that include, but are not limited to: crisis intervention; individual and group counseling; monitoring psychiatric medications; substance abuse education and treatment; and family and significant-other involvement whenever possible.
+Adult Crisis Residential Services: The program emulates a home-like environment in which intensive and structured psychosocial recovery services are offered on a voluntary basis 24-hours a day, 7 days a week.
+Services include crisis intervention therapy, group rehabilitation treatment, assistance with self-administration of medications, case management, and discharge planning.